v112263/it-autonomos-spain/_includes/en/gestor/reliable_gestor_criteria.md

 - Handles communication with all government agencies directly.
 - Monitors notifications from the tax office and other government bodies.
 - Has [insurance in case of their own mistake](#gestors-liability).
+- Treats colleagues with respect and does not claim to be "the best of the best", belittling others.

 **Gestors from the [list of reliable gestors](#reliable-gestors) fully meet all the criteria described.**